tldr-pages/tldr/pages/common/go.md

 `go build`

-- Execute all test cases of the current package (files have to end with "_test.go"):
+- Execute all test cases of the current package (files have to end with `_test.go`):

 `go test`